Naut Humon

-Naut Humon is a San Francisco-based composer, curator, performer, and leader in experimental electronic music and audiovisual projects such as Rhythm & Noise, Sound Traffic Control.
+Naut Humon is a San Francisco-based composer, curator, performer, and leader in experimental electronic music and audiovisual projects such as Rhythm & Noise and Sound Traffic Control.
 He is the Founder and Artistic Director of Recombinant Media Labs (RML) and its internationally touring project RML CineChamber.

 Biography

 Humon began his career in the arts as a child actor in Seattle.
 Cellar-M was a musical project of Humon, percussionist Z'EV took part in this project.
 He eventually moved to San Francisco in the early 70's to stage underground performances that operated outside of the traditional theater.

 Humon is a founding member of the experimental music ensemble Rhythm & Noise, who released two albums on Ralph Records.
 Humon has also worked with avant-garde vocalist and composer Diamanda Galás, providing samples for her album The Divine Punishment, as well as percussionist Z'EV.
 He has served on the Digital Musics jury of the Ars Electronica festival in Linz, Austria every year and is the founder of Recombinant Media Labs and was head of A&R for Asphodel Records, both based in San Francisco.
 He is featured in the 2001 documentary film Scratch.